Play and Learning Strategies - Infant Program (PALS I)

 The goals of Play and Learning Strategies - Infant Program (PALS I) are:

-• Increase parents' ability to maintain child's focus of attention
+• Increase the parent's ability to maintain child's focus of attention

 • Increase the child's language, cognitive, and social outcomes